2024 Solar Incentives Guide for Los Altos, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit might apply to you, speak with your local Los Altos solar installers.
+More information about the new Inflation Reduction Act can be found here.
+To understand how the new Clean Energy Credit might apply to you, get in touch with your local Los Altos solar installers.

 State & Local Solar Incentives